gmph/depiction/README.md

 ## Libraries

-Depiction uses OAuth authentication and the (Twitter API)['http://dev.twitter.com/api'] for managing users.
-For creating, reading and writing to its SQLite database, it uses (RedBeanPHP)['http://redbeanphp.com/'].
+Depiction uses OAuth authentication and the [Twitter API]('http://dev.twitter.com/api') for managing users.
+For creating, reading and writing to its SQLite database, it uses [RedBeanPHP]('http://redbeanphp.com/').

 ## Licence